Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 How does it handle context when the customer switches channels?

-The conversation, the cart, and the persona move with the customer.
-A discovery exchange on your website can continue on WhatsApp, with the expert persona picking up where it left off.
-The advisor persona arrives knowing what the expert persona already explained.
-The customer is not asked to repeat themselves, and no thread is lost in the gap between channels.
+A discovery exchange on your website can carry on over a phone messaging platform, the expert persona picking up where it left off and the advisor arriving already aware of what was explained.
+The customer is never asked to repeat themselves, and no thread is lost between channels.

 What happens when the AI doesn't know the answer?

 How does data work?
-What stays with us, what leaves our environment?

 Conversations and catalogue access are processed transiently, encrypted in transit and at rest, through our cloud infrastructure.
-Your customer data, transactions, and the brand-specific persona configurations stay in your environment.
-Connection terms are documented in our DPA, aligned with GDPR, UK GDPR, and DPDP.
-We do not train shared models on your conversations.
+Your customer data, your transactions, and the brand-specific persona configurations stay with you.
+The connection terms are set out in our DPA, aligned with GDPR, UK GDPR, and DPDP.

 How does it handle our brand voice?